kilofox/kohana/modules/image/guide/image/using.md

 ## Other Methods

-There are more methods available for the [Image] module which provides powerfull features that are best describe in the API documentation.
+There are more methods available for the [Image] module which provides powerful features that are best describe in the API documentation.
 Here are some of them:

 * [Image::background()] - Set the background color of an image.
 * [Image::crop()] - Crop an image to the given size.